-Institutions are not able to send DDS records for Dream Act students.
+Institutions are not able to send State Grant Files for Dream Act students.
 An institution must still complete a reconciliation of awards and cash for Dream Act MSG students.

-A reviewer must review and validate some of the same items as for MSG including:
+An auditor must review and validate some of the same items as for MSG including: